 The trajectory from this simulation run is in trajectory.1.pdb.
-The "1" in the output file name refers to the fact that the results are from stage 1.
-This trajectory can be loaded into and visualized with VMD (see Exercise 0.
+The "1" in the output file name is the stage number.
+This trajectory can be loaded into and visualized with VMD (see Exercise o.
 Make sure you first restart VMD or delete the molecule you loaded in that exercise).
 By the end of the trajectory, you should see a structure like that shown below.
 Notice how the 3 base pairs at the ends of the chain have been enforced to produce the hairpin structure.

-5 Exercise 1B: Generating your first 3D model, modern way with NtC's
+Exercise 1B: Generating 5 your first 3D model, modern way with NtC's